sustainable-computing-io/kepler-doc/docs/kepler_model_server/pipeline.md

 training data.
 However, we plan to remove it in the future.

-If the `profile data` that matches a given `node_type` exist, the pipeline will use the *ProfileIsolator* to preprocess the training data.
+If the `profile data` that matches a given `node_type` exist, the pipeline will use the *ProfileIsolator* to pre-process the training data.
 Otherwise, the the pipeline will applied another isolation mechanism, such as the *MinIdleIsolator*.

 (check how profiles are generated [here](./node_profile.md))